 Objective Requirements Addressing the Objective Rationale O.DISPLAY_BANNER The TOE will display an advisory warning regarding use of the TOE prior to permitting the use of any TOE services that require authentication.
 FTA_TAB.1 FTA_TAB.1 meets this objective by requiring that the TOE display an administrator defined banner before a user can establish an authenticated session.
 This banner is under complete control of the administrator, who can specify any warnings regarding unauthorized use of the TOE and remove any product or version information if they desire.
 The only time that it is envisioned that an authenticated session would need to be established is for the performance of TOE administration.
 Bannering is not necessary prior to use of services that pass network traffic through the TOE.
-O.DOCUMENTED_DESIGN ADV_FSP.1 ADV_HLD.1 ADV_RCR.1 ADV_FSP.1, ADV_HLD.1, and ADV_RCR.1 support this objective by requiring that the TOE be developed using sound engineering principles.
+O.DOCUMENTED_DESIGN ADV_FSP.2 ADV_TDS.1 ADV_FSP.2 and ADV_TDS.1 support this objective by requiring that the TOE be developed using sound engineering principles.
 The use of a high level design and the functional specification ensure that developers responsible for TOE development understand the overall design of the TOE.
 This in turn decreases the likelihood of design flaws and increases the chance that accidental design errors will be discovered.
-ADV_RCR.1 ensures that the TOE design is consistent across the High Level Design and the Functional Specification.
+ADV_TDS.1 and ADV_FSP.2 are also used to ensure that the TOE design is consistent across the Design and the Functional Specification.
 O.MANAGE The TOE will provide all the functions and facilities necessary to support the administrators in their management of the security of the TOE, and restrict these functions and facilities from unauthorized use.
-FMT_MOF.1(1) FMT_MOF.1(2) FMT_MOF.1(3) FMT_MSA.2 FMT_MTD.1(1) FMT_MTD.1(2) FMT_MTD.1(2) FMT_MTD.1(3) FMT_SMR.1(1) FMT_SMF.1(1) FMT_SMF.1(1) FMT_SMF.1(2) FMT_SMF.1(3) The FMT requirements are used to satisfy this management objective, as well as other objectives that specify the control of functionality.
+FMT_MOF.1(1) FMT_MOF.1(2) FMT_MOF.1(3) FMT_MSA.2 FMT_MTD.1(1) FMT_MTD.1(2) FMT_MTD.1(3) FMT_SMR.1(1) FMT_SMF.1(1) FMT_SMF.1(1) The FMT requirements are used to satisfy this management objective, as well as other objectives that specify the control of functionality.
 The requirements' rationale for this objective focuses on the administrator's capability to perform management functions in order to control the behavior of security functions.
 FMT_MOF.1(1)(2) and (3) ensure that the administrator has the ability manage the cryptographic, audit, and authentication functions.
 FMT_MSA.2 provides the administrator the ability to accept only secure values and modify security attributes.
 FMT_MTD.1(1) (2) and (3) ensure that the administrator can manage TSF data.
 This PP specifically identifies audit preselection, identification, and authentication data.
 An ST author, may use additional iterations to address TSF data that has not already been specified by other requirements.
 This is necessary because the ST author may add TSF data in assignments that cannot be addressed a priori by the PP authors.